 The main vegetation type is manuka/kanuka shrubland and extensive kikuyu grasslands are features of northern and southern areas of Urupukapuka.
 A spectacular pohutukawa forest occupies the coastal fringe and pohutukawa are a highlight of the island's vegetation.
 There is a significant wetland habitat created in the 1980s as a wildlife habitat with baumea sp. and raupo reed land.

-Urupukapuka has significant restoration potential with its range of habitats and current natural regeneration and it is a breeding area for brown teal/pāteke and NZ dotterel.
+Urupukapuka has significant restoration potential with its range of habitats, natural regeneration and breeding area for brown teal/pāteke and NZ dotterel.

 Grazing occurs on approximately a third of the island in order to maintain open space and vegetation on archaeological sites.